University campus near Las Vegas, Nevada

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Cybersecurity Degree Programs in Las Vegas, Nevada
+In-depth Cybersecurity program profiles in Las Vegas, Nevada

 If you want hands-on lab work from day one, CSN's cybersecurity program emphasizes practical skills across networking, systems administration, and security fundamentals.
 You'll work with real equipment in dedicated labs rather than simulators alone, preparing you quickly for help desk and junior security roles.
 Many students complete their AS and transfer to UNLV's computer science or information systems programs, while others enter the workforce immediately at local casinos, healthcare systems, and government agencies that actively recruit from CSN's program.